 If this all sounds too complicated for you – and I don’t blame you, most people are – just use either one or two stitches between the turning points.

 Trapezoids Instead of Triangles: Leaving More Stitches at the Top

 You can leave any number of stitches between your last turning points at the upper edge.
-The only thing you need to change is the calculation of the amounts of stitches to short row decrease: C – (stitches at upper edge) is the amount of stitches to be short rowed (“decreased”).
+The only thing you need to change is the calculation of the amounts of stitches to short row decrease: C minus the stitch count at the upper edge is the amount of stitches to be short rowed (“decreased”).

 Any questions so far?
 Feel free to ask by leaving a comment below!